SAP-samples/teched2023-DA261/exercises/ex3/README.md

 ⚠️**Quality Check!** Does
 your calendar look similar to the following (note that the dates will differ based on the current date on which the process was activated)?
-Note: you may need to  click the refresh button on the toolbar to reflect the status update.
+Note: you may need to  click the refresh button on the toolbar to reflect the correct status.

 <img src="./images/image22.png" style="width:900px;height:610px;"/>